How to Get Started with Boxing Training

 Once you have a bag, you need something to hit it with.
 Using your bare hands is not going to cut it, and it’s a pretty silly idea unless you’re feeling a trip to A&E. It will hurt.
 We promise.
 We’ve tried it.
 That’s why you always need to wear boxing gloves, and there are no excuses.
 Just do it.

-Lastly, before you go and give the punch bag the beating of a lifetime, make sure that you have the hand wraps on that you nee underneath your gloves.
+Lastly, before you go and give the punch bag the beating of a lifetime, make sure that you have the hand wraps on that you need underneath your gloves.
 The gloves alone may not be the stopping force you need to save you.
-Hand wraps are the barebones protection that can really save you form a long term injury.
+Hand wraps are the barebones protection that can really save you from a long term injury.

 They seem a little confusing to use if you don't know how to, but once you do know, they look amazing and really do help minimise the impact damage.
 If you’re going to be boxing a few times per week, all of that stress on your hands and wrists really adds up.
 Be safe.